GuillermoAstorgaCalvo/screaming-architecture-starter/docs/config-files.md

 - Playwright loads `.env` first, then `.env.local` (which overrides `.env` values)
 - See [Environment Variables Reference](./environment-variables.md) for complete documentation including defaults, runtime configuration, and production setup

+**Runtime configuration templates**

+- `config/runtime/runtime-config.development.json`
+- `config/runtime/runtime-config.preview.json`
+- `config/runtime/runtime-config.production.json`

+Each profile mirrors the shape consumed by `@core/config/runtime` (`API_BASE_URL`, `ANALYTICS_WRITE_KEY`, future toggles).
+Run `pnpm run runtime-config:apply` (or `pnpm run prebuild`, which calls it automatically) to copy the appropriate template into `public/runtime-config.json` before building or serving.
+The loader merges runtime values with `.env` variables, preferring runtime config when both specify the same key.

+**public/runtime-config.json**

+- Generated file committed for local dev but overwritten at build time by `scripts/apply-runtime-config.mjs`
+- Must stay in `public/` because the app fetches it at boot via `getRuntimeConfig()`
+- Keep secrets out of this file; it ships to the browser.
+Use server-only env vars for anything sensitive.

 #### IDE & Tools

 **.cursorignore**